 3. Base level love

-It is like the 10 commandments, something portable and succinct that we can carry around with it is the desert to remind us of the fullness and the foundation of our ethics… Imaging carrying the whole law around the carved on stone tablets desert for 40 years!
-The prostitute offers a a very small and warped measure of love, but it so base, so physical that in many cases it can be greater then the love of a monk who has detached himself from those around him.
+It is like the 10 commandments, something portable and succinct that we can carry around with us in the desert to remind us of the fullness and the foundation of our ethics… Imaging carrying the whole Levitical law around the carved on stone tablets desert for 40 years!
+The prostitute offers a very small, and warped, measure of love.
+It is so base, so physical, that in many cases it can be greater than the love of a monk who has detached himself from those around him.

 - So I would need to find an explanation of the world that includes basic sexuality as a form of love, and does not just acknowledge the high level ‘priestly’ love.

-And I find, in the bible, holy and priestly people, alongside the promiscuous likes of Rahab, Samson, Abraham, David and Tamar.
-All of them in the lineage of the God Man savior.
+And I find, in the bible, holy and priestly people, alongside the promiscuous likes of Rahab, Samson, Abraham, David and Tamar; all of them in the lineage of the God Man savior; not to mention Lot (who was called a “righteous man”).

 I also find the same acknowledgment in the Hindu faith.